rehierl/abstract-properties/12-x-doctree-traversal/12-1-order-embeddings/readme.md

 * `n -> (ns .. ls) -> (fc .. lc)` - in short `(n × s × c)`

-Further order embeddings can be defined, which will however be in conflict with the overall node order (i.e. the tree order and/or the child order).
+Further order embeddings can be defined.
+These will however be in conflict with the overall node order.
+That is, the resulting tree order will be in conflict with the tree order and/or the document tree's child order.

-**The post-order rule** is such that each sequence of former child nodes `c` is pushed in front of node `n`.
+**The post-order rule** is such that each node `n` is prefixed by its sequence of former child nodes `c`.
 Since the embedded edges are in conflict with the tree order, this order embedding is overall not order-preserving.

 * `(fc .. lc) -> n -> (ns .. ls)` - in short `(c × n × s)`

-Note that based on the tree order one can state that "n is presequent to fc".
-In contrary to that, the post-order rule can be understood to state that "fc is presequent to n".
-Strictly speaking, both statements can not be true at the same time, which is why the post-order rule can be said to be in conflict with the document tree's node order.
+Note that, based on the tree order, one can state that "a node is presequent to its former first child" (i.e. `(n -> fc)`).
+In contrary to that, the post-order rule can be understood to state that "a former first child is presequent to its parent" (i.e. `(fc -> n)`).
+Obviously, and strictly speaking, both statements can not be true at the same time, which is why the post-order rule can be said to be in conflict with the document tree's node order.

+* `(fc -> n)` is in conflict with `(n -> fc)`

 <!-- ======================================================================= -->
 ## remarks

+Note that, in a different context, both expressions may be allowed to be true at the same time, which is then understood to state that both nodes involved must be treated as being equivalent to each other.
+However, such circumstances are not allowed in the context of partial orders such as a tree order.
+That is because a partial order is not allowed to have any symmetric edges (i.e.
+**neither loops nor cycles**).

 Note that the pre-order and the level-order rules can both be understood to define how to form new sequences of sbilings, based on a node and two input sequences, by embedding one additional edge in between the last node of one sequence and the first node of the other.
-Based on that, one may describe the embedding of an additional edge as an **ordering rule** which may or may not require an **order of execution**.
+Based on that, one can describe the embedding of an additional edge as an **ordering rule** which may or may not require an **order of execution**.

 Note that the ordering rules (in combination with an order of execution) discussed here, will result in a path graph that can be described as **a trace of nodes**.
-Because of that, these rules can be understood to describe the underlying formal aspects of the **tree traversal** algorithms.
+Because of that, these rules can be understood to cover the underlying formal aspects of the corresponding **tree traversal** algorithms.
 Hence the names of the rules discussed in this chapter.

 Note that the pre-order and the level-order tree traversals are the only **order-preserving** algorithms in the context of this discussion.
-In addition to that, the pre-order traversal corresponds with a hierarchy of scopes, whereas the level-order traversal is overall a sequence of disjoint child orders and therefore not hierarchical.
+In addition to that, the pre-order traversal corresponds with a hierarchy of scopes, whereas the level-order trace is overall a sequence of disjoint child orders and therefore not hierarchical.

 Note that an **in-order** tree traversal will not be discussed here.
 That is because such a traversal will in general visit each node more than once.